-Easter is upon us and churches are in full force outreach mode.
-There are door hangers to hang, mail outs to send, and worship services to plan.
+Easter is upon us and churches are in full-force outreach mode.
+There are door hangers to hang, mailouts to send, and worship services to plan.
 We feel the pressure to put on our Sunday best and show the world that we are the authentic, relevant, energetic, casual, and all the things you want us to be kind of church – the kind of church you have always been looking for, though you haven’t actually been looking for it.
 For many, Easter is one of the busiest and most stressful seasons of church life.
 It’s the Super Bowl Sunday of the Christian ministry world.

 It is good and right for us to see Easter weekend as a unique evangelistic opportunity.
 Because of what remains of cultural Christianity in America, we will have many unconverted people visiting churches out of a strange sense of religious obligation.
-What an opportunity it is to share the true Gospel to these visitors!
-I am afraid, however, that in our zeal for outreach in the Easter season, we can forget what it is we are celebrating.
+What an opportunity it is to share the true Gospel with these visitors!
+I am afraid, however, that in our zeal for outreach during the Easter season, we can forget what it is we are celebrating.
 While we may be affirming resurrection power on Sunday, we can so easily deny it with our mentality and our methods.
 Pastors who feel the pressure for church growth on Easter weekend can find themselves unintentionally preparing for Easter like the tomb is not empty.
-Here are a couple reminders as we head into this Easter weekend.
+Here are some reminders as we head into this Easter weekend.

 Reminder #1 Easter Celebrates What Only God Can Do

-And here we are, over 2,000 years later, and we are still talking about this Jesus.
+Here we are, over 2,000 years later, and we are still talking about this Jesus.
 The miracle-working power of God did not end at the empty tomb.
 It continues in the spiritual resurrection of every Christian.
 “Even when we were dead in our trespasses, he made us alive together with Christ” (Eph.
 2:5).
 “Just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life” (Rom.
 6:4).
 Every Christian is a living, breathing, walking resurrection miracle.
 They are a testimony to the kind of miracle work that only God can do.

 This is the God we worship.
 He does what only he can do.
 On Easter morning, when visitors and unbelievers stream into your church, you are no more able to make them spiritually alive than you were powerful to make Jesus get up from the grave.
 God does the miracle.
 We seek faithfulness while he alone accomplishes fruitfulness.
 Rest in that.
 Rejoice in that.